 The Company provides payment processing solutions to clients primarily operating in the personal loans, automotive loans, receivables management, and business-to-business verticals.
 The Company's payment processing solutions enable consumers and businesses in these verticals to make payments using electronic payment methods, rather than cash or check, which have historically been the primary methods of payment in these verticals.
 The Company believes that a growing number of consumers and businesses prefer the convenience and efficiency of paying with cards and other electronic methods and that the Company is poised to benefit from the significant growth opportunity of electronic payment processing as these verticals continue to shift from cash and check to electronic payments.
-The personal loans vertical includes a diversified client base across the entire credit spectrum.
+The personal loans vertical is predominately characterized by installment loans, which are typically utilized by consumers to finance everyday expenses.
+The automotive loans vertical includes a diversified client base across the entire credit spectrum.
 The Company's receivables management vertical relates to consumer loan collections, which typically enter the receivables management process due to delinquency on credit card bills or as a result of major life events, such as job loss or major medical issues.
 The business-to-business vertical relates to transactions occurring between a wide variety of enterprise clients, many of which operate in the automotive, field services, healthcare, HOA management and hospitality industries, as well as educational institutions and governments and municipalities.